Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Introduction

-By standard parabolic regularization argument (e.g., \cite{ABFS1989,Iorio1986}), the local well-posedness holds in a general case of $d\geq 1$, $0< \alpha <2$, $m\geq 2$ ($m$ is an integer) in $H^s(\mathbb R^d)$ for $s>\frac{d}{2}+1$.
+By a standard parabolic regularization argument (e.g., \cite{ABFS1989,Iorio1986}, see also the proof of Lemma \ref{L:Regular}), the local well-posedness holds in a general case of $d\geq 1$, $0< \alpha <2$, $m\geq 2$ ($m$ is an integer) in $H^s(\mathbb R^d)$ for $s>\frac{d}{2}+1$.
 To the best of our knowledge, when $d\geq 2$, there are no results addressing the global well-posedness of the Cauchy problem \eqref{EQ:fKdV}.
-For $s \leq \frac{d}2+1$, the known local well-posedness results are as follows.
+For $s \leq \frac{d}2+1$, the known local well-posedness results are the following.